orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - differentiable between two points to arbitrary precision, how is it constructed?

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)

 ---

-unordered is parallel? how about set? or how about all of them but in any ofder?
-How about parallel, in a loop?
-And then parallel in a loop, excluding current one?
-Or excluding ones in a path (any order)

----